anjuanilkumar36/anjuanilkumar36/README.md

 ## 👨‍💻 About Me

 - 🎓 B.Tech Computer Science & Engineering Graduate
-- 🐍 Interested in **Python Development and Backend Development**
+-    Interested in **Python Development and Backend Development**
-- ⚙️ Hands-on experience with **Django, FastAPI and REST APIs**
+-    Hands-on experience with **Django, FastAPI and REST APIs**
-- 🗄️ Working with **MySQL, PostgreSQL and SQLite**
+-    Working with **MySQL, PostgreSQL and SQLite**
-- ⚛️ Familiar with **React.js and JavaScript** for frontend development
+-    Familiar with **React.js and JavaScript** for frontend development
-- 🔐 Exploring authentication, APIs and database-driven applications
+-    Exploring authentication, APIs and database-driven applications
-- 🚀 Currently building and improving full-stack projects
+-    Currently building and improving full-stack projects
-- 💼 Open to **Junior Software Developer / Python Developer / Backend Developer** opportunities
+-    Open to **Junior Software Developer / Python Developer / ** opportunities

 ---

-## 🛠️ Technical Skills
+##  Technical Skills

 ### Programming Languages
 <p>